 A dry weather visual screening of each identified outfall is conducted to assist in the identification of potential illicit connections.
-The visual screening is documented using a field form, attached as Appendix G, Section 2.
-The screening is conducted at all PSDs, including enclosed discharge points (i.e., connections to down-gradient MS4s) and outfalls to waters of the state.
+The visual screening is documented using a field form, provided in Appendix D. The screening is conducted at all PSDs, including enclosed discharge points (i.e., connections to down-gradient MS4s) and outfalls to waters of the state.
 Screening is conducted at least 72 hours after a significant precipitation event.